 These slow cooker Italian meatballs are lovingly braised in marinara sauce for hours.
 All 40 of them.
 I usually serve 5 meatballs per person, so that’s about 8 servings.
 And you can also opt to freeze them for a quick dinner in the future.

-The meatballs are a combination of extra lean ground beef and Italian sausage mixed with Parmesan cheese, Worcestershire sauce, garlic and Italian breadcrumbs.
-They’re hearty and will fill you up paired with a pasta of your choice or in a sub, Italian bread or demi baguette.
-Have a sudden craving for a meatball sub for dinner?
-No problem!
-Heat up the meatballs, toss in more marinara sauce if needed, arrange them on a sub and tuck in some slices of provolone then bake it for awhile.
-Yum.
+The meatballs are a combination of extra lean ground beef and Italian sausage mixed with Parmesan cheese, Worcestershire sauce, garlic, and Italian breadcrumbs.
+They’re hearty and will fill you up paired with a pasta of your choice or in a sub, Italian bread or demi-baguette.

 To make the meatballs, we’ll combine all the meatball ingredients and mix them up with our hands until all the Parmesan cheese, egg and breadcrumbs are absorbed and evenly distributed into the meats.
 You can use freshly grated Parmesan or the dry kind in the shaker.
 I tend to use the shaker kind.

 Now it’s time to form the meatballs.
 Your hands are your best friends here.
 It’ll take some time since this is the bulk of the prep work, so put on some music while you’re doing it and if you have some extra set of hands around the house, coax them into helping you.
 Use an ice cream scoop as a baseline of how to size your meatballs.
 Then pack them in tightly, smoothing over any cracks so they don’t fall apart.